javierconcha/ocdb-docs/docs/source/ocdb-webui.md

 - __CANCELLED__: database entries linked to this submission have been canceled from the Database
 - __PROCESSED__: submission data are searchable in the Database by submission owner and admin users
 - __PUBLISHED__: submission data are searchable in the Database by anyone

+Whenever a submission is updated, its status in the submission page is set again accordingly to _SUBMITTED_ or _VALIDATED_.
+On the other hand, files already published and searchable are not updated until the new/updtaed files are not processed by Database administrators, and the oldest version remains available in the meanwhile.

 ### Submission File Actions